Post-war: Civil rights movement (1954–1968)

-In the 1950s African Americans faced discrimination and segregation throughout the United States, especially in the south where many could not even vote.
+In the 1950s, African Americans faced discrimination and segregation throughout the United States, mainly due to the Jim Crow laws, and particularly in the American South, where many could not even vote.
 In 1954, the Supreme Court ruled unanimously in Brown v.
 Board of Education that racial segregation in public schools was unconstitutional.
 By the end of the 1950s, fewer than 10 percent of Black children in the South were attending integrated schools.

-Vietnam war (1955–1975)
+Vietnam War (1955–1976)

-The Vietnam War was fought between the communist North Vietnam supported by the Soviet Union, China, and the Eastern Bloc and China and South Vietnam supported by the United States and SEATO.
+The Vietnam War was fought between the communist state of North Vietnam, supported by the Soviet Union, China, and the Eastern Bloc, and South Vietnam, supported by the United States and SEATO.
 This war is especially brutal due to North Vietnamese regular forces and Viet Cong insurgents in South Vietnam adapting to guerrilla fighting and ambush tactics against the South Vietnamese military and the United States Armed Forces.
 Vietnam was one of the first wars to be broadcast to television.
 Many American civilians and soldiers were opposed to the war due to the condition and many thought the war was pointless.
 Finally after many protests the United States slowly withdrew from Vietnam due to public backlash.